the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 Pressing the shift key and the left button has the same effect as the right button.

-Pressing the control key will rotate or translate in the model space.
+Pressing the control key will rotate or translate in the model space; while without control key pressed, the rotation happens in the space of the `navigator` (with center in (0,0,0) ).

 The SPACE key will show a top view.
 The CURSOR Keys will show axis aligned views.